saman-zdf/rails-api-rspec-test-practice/README.md

 Time 1:02:13;

 Creating a post model
-once you created your post model, you have a ability of changing the user to author by using the below syntax in your post model belongs_to:
+when you created your post model, you have a ability of changing the user to author by using the below syntax in your post model belongs_to:

 ```Ruby
 belongs_to :authour, class_name: "User", foreign_key: "user_id"